I'm already drooling as I'm writing this, if you must know.

 - Blend onion, garlic, chillies, lemongrass, cashew nuts, ginger and galangal into a fine paste.
 Set aside.

 - Slit the chicken pieces here and there.
 Place them in a bowl and add in the previously blended paste.
-Add in also coriander powder, fennel powder, turmeric powder and salt.
+Add in also coriander powder, fennel powder, turmeric powder, coconut milk and salt.